psmars/dissertation/README.md

 ## Initialisation

 - Go to the utils directory and do a 'make' it will ensure that the location of the utility files are known.
-- If you want to use a remote git directory for you project, you will need to change the url of '\[remote: \"origin\"\]' in .git/config
+- If you want to use a remote git directory for you project, you will need to change the url of '\[remote \"origin\"\]' in .git/config